Commission delays decision on gun ban at Michigan Capitol

 Commission members heard conflicting legal advice at their meeting.
 It ended early when “very racist and threatening” comments were made in a chat room function of the video-conferencing platform Zoom, which was how the public could participate, said panel spokesman and vice chairman John Truscott.

-“A public policy-making decision of this magnitude rests with the law-making body of the state: the Legislature,” she said.
+“A public policy-making decision of this magnitude rests with the law-making body of the state: the Legislature,” she said, urging against a “hasty and unlawful decision” and recommending that the panel seek outside legal counsel.

-Democratic legislators have requested immediate action to ban guns.
-Senate Majority Leader Mike Shirkey urged the panel to meet with legislative leaders, state police, and House and Senate sergeants to “discuss the best policy going forward.”
+Democratic legislators had requested immediate action to ban guns.
+Republican Senate Majority Leader Mike Shirkey urged the commission to meet with legislative leaders, state police, and House and Senate sergeants to “discuss the best policy going forward.”

-House Minority Leader Christine Greig, a Democrat, said she was “appalled” by the commission’s decision to “shirk their responsibility ... regarding the safety of legislators, staff and members of the public on Capitol grounds. ...
+House Minority Leader Christine Greig, a Democrat, said she was “appalled” by the commission’s decision to “shirk their responsibility. ...
 With very real threats of the continued presence of assault-style weapons at future meetings of the Legislature, and numerous and many specific threats of violence against legislators and statewide officials, this matter is not resolved.”

+Truscott, who was a top aide to a Republican former governor, said he personally does not like seeing guns in the Capitol but does not want the commission to overstep its bounds by relying on “people with political motivations to say one thing or the other.”

-Thursday’s “Judgment Day” rally is being organized by Michigan United for Liberty, which recently sued to challenge Whitmer’s stay-at-home orders and other directives.
-The nonprofit group said on social media Monday that Facebook removed its private group on Sunday.
+Thursday’s “Judgment Day” rally is being organized by Michigan United for Liberty, which recently sued to challenge Whitmer’s stay-at-home orders and other directives to limit the spread of COVID-19, which has contributed to nearly 4,600 deaths and infected at least 47,500.
+The nonprofit organization said Monday that Facebook erased its private, not public, group on Sunday.

+A Facebook spokesperson confirmed the group was removed for violating the social media company’s policies, specifically organizing a protest to defy government guidance on social distancing.

 The Detroit Metro Times reported the move came after the newspaper had asked Facebook about people threatening violence against Whitmer and others on four private Facebook groups.
-Facebook said last month it will ban the promotion of events that do not follow social distancing rules.
+Whitmer she said knows people are frustrated with her restrictions but added she was “very disappointed” the commission “didn’t take action to keep legislators safe.”

+She said she was concerned about the safety of demonstrators who congregate without wearing masks.

+“I’m increasingly concerned about the violent nature of the extreme comments that are being made around these organizations and groups that are coming together — the violent, racist, extreme rhetoric that has already been connected to Thursday’s rally,” said Whitmer, who called on GOP legislative leaders to denounce such threats.

 Michigan law does not prohibit people from openly carrying a gun in public, except in places such as courts and airports.
 They can carry a concealed pistol with a permit unless in schools, day care centers and other specified places.